Originate/scriptkeeper/README.md

       { [string]: string }
     cwd?: string
       # Current working directory the tested script will be executed in.
-      # Example: /test-dir, default: same directory that `check-protocols` is run in.
+      # Example: /test-dir, default: same directory that `scriptkeeper` is run in.
     mockedFiles?: [string]
       # List of files and folders that are going to be mocked to exist.
       # Note that directories must include a trailing '/'.